The Latest Treatments

 Arthritis and your long-term well-being

 Arthritis is a long-term condition that needs to be skillfully managed over time.
-But the good news is that we are learning more and more about arthritis and developing promising new treatments.
-The 2019 Arthritis White Paper offers new hope even to those of you who have suffered with arthritis for many years.
+But the good news is that we are learning more and more about arthritis and how to manage the condition.
+The 2020 Arthritis White Paper offers new hope even to those of you who have suffered with arthritis for many years.
 Learn how to control your symptoms, and perhaps even slow the progression of the disease.
 And find out what side effects related to your arthritis medication you need to watch out for.

-Highlights of the 2019 Arthritis White Paper include:
+Highlights of the 2020 Arthritis White Paper also include:

 But that’s not all!
 Order now, and you’ll also receive this